ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 6 - Splunk Log Ingestion Setup/Phase 6 README.md

 ![image](https://github.com/user-attachments/assets/889109f7-0788-4648-bbca-7777c96fc9fc)

 ---
-#### ✅ Step 3: Configuring AWS SQS Service for Efficient S3 CloudTrail Log Forwarding to Splunk
+#### ✅ Step 3: Configuring AWS SQS and SNS Service for Efficient S3 CloudTrail Log Forwarding to Splunk

 Next I need to setup and configure the SQS service so that Splunk can efficiently pull CloudTrail logs from my S3 bucket.
 I start by looking up the AWS `SQS` service and create a new "queue"